Aravinth-dev/Mastering-DSA-with-LeetCode/README.md

-# 🚀 LeetCode Mastery – My Journey to Code Excellence
+# 🧠 Problem Solving Practice – My Daily DSA Journey

 Welcome to my personal LeetCode journey! 👋
 This repository is where I consistently practice and improve my problem-solving skills by tackling coding challenges from [LeetCode](https://leetcode.com/).
 Each solution is written in JavaScript and includes clean, readable code and optimized logic.